Canon G15 vs XT

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G15 and Canon EOS Rebel XT and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G15 and the XT have been discontinued, but can regularly be found used on eBay.
+Both the G15 and the XT have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the G15 was followed by the Canon G16.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the G15 and XT can be found, respectively, in the Canon G15 Manual (free pdf) or the online Canon XT Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G15 or the Canon XT – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.